JackIBM/zerotohero/README.md

 **Objective**

-The objective of this workshop is to build a working machine learning (ML) model using IBM SPSS Modeler in 30 minutes.
+The objective of this workshop is to build a working machine learning (ML) model in 30 minutes without coding using IBM SPSS Modeler.
+You’ll build a model that will help to predict the customer churn (customers leaving the company) for a telecommunications company (telco).

 In order to run this workshop you must have IBM SPSS Modeler intalled on your computer (PC or Mac).
 If you don't have a copy of IBM SPSS Modeler, check below

 **Obtaining a copy of IBM SPSS Modeler**